caadxyz/caad4lisp/readme.md

-### a lisp tool for architectural design
+### a autolisp tool for architectural design

-powered by caad.xyz  v0.001
+powered by caad.xyz  v0.001 alpha
-required: autolisp enviroment
+required: autolisp

 Change the setting in config.lsp file: